romulobn/bivi/README.md

 ##About CAIB's Biological Image Viewer (BIVi)

 BIVi was developed with the proposed of handling microscopical images.
-It uses Qt, OpenCV and CAIB's image processing library It user's to develop and add their own plugins and support basic image handling operations.
+It uses Qt, OpenCV and CAIB's image processing library.

+Users can develop and add their own applications with the use of plugins.

+BIVi also support basic image handling operations, such as open, save, zoom, etc...